roman-milk/roman-milk.github.io/jess-2.md

+===

- ****** Jess Ch.
-02 ****** byStoryTeller07© She choked off a groan of passion, trying to keep silent, as their presence pushed her further into the throws of a violent orgasm.
+She choked off a groan of passion, trying to keep silent, as their presence pushed her further into the throws of a violent orgasm.
 Instead of shutting off the passion, the danger inspired her.
 She wriggled her ass around his cock, pushing back onto him, wanting him to cum needing him to fill her tight vagina with hot sperm.

  It was not to be.
 He instead withdrew and spurted over her panties.
 Her stomach cramped, with tingling sensations pulsing outward, throughout her body.
 It left her trembling.
 She continued to watch her friends, knowing they could look down at her at any moment.
 She was helplessly standing there unable to move.